Graylog2/documentation/pages/reporting/usage.rst

 Send report as email manually
 -----------------------------

-Additionally to downloading a report on demand, you can also generate and send the report at any time by clicking on "More actions" and "Send report now" on the "Enterprise/Reports" page.
+In addition to downloading a report on demand, you may also generate and send the report at any time by clicking on "More actions" and "Send report now" on the "Enterprise/Reports" page.